Academic grading in Belgium

 Education in Belgium is organised on the level of the three communities.

 French Community of Belgium

 Higher education

-In the French Community of Belgium, the approximate following grade scale applies to university and college students:
+The approximate following grade scale applies to university and college students:

 Grades for each course in the French Community's higher education system are noted on 20, with pass set at 10.

 The grades on 20 and the percentages in brackets vary from one university/college to another and can even be different for different faculties within the same institution.
-Moreover, they are updated each year according to the proportion of students in each grade the preceding year, in the said faculty.

 Academic grading does not occur at the end of each year anymore, but rather at the level of the entire degree.

-Each university decides whether doctoral theses get grades (for instance, UCLouvain uses the same grading system for doctoral degrees) or not.

 Secondary education

 Secondary school grades are delivered in percentages, with pass at 50% (sometimes 60%, i.e. for French language courses).
 While most secondary schools have suppressed honours and ranking of pupils, some still use them, like the Athénée Robert Catteau in Brussels, which uses a roughly equivalent system to universities, at the end of each year: